top of page

 The verb 'establish' has its roots in the Latin word 'stabilire,' which is derived from 'stabilis,' meaning 'steadfast' or 'stable.'
 This Latin term was used in the sense of making something firm or stable.
 Over time, it evolved into the Old French word 'establir,' which meant 'to set up' or 'to make stable.'
 In Middle English, it transformed into 'establishen,' retaining its core meaning of creating or founding something with a specific purpose or goal in mind.
 Thus, the etymology of 'establish' reflects its historical connection to the idea of making something firm and stable, which aligns with its contemporary usage in the context of creating or founding entities or institutions.

-Find the meaning of establish
+Find the correct meaning of the verb establish:

 Try Again!